tedstetzel/Item-Importer/README.md

 # Item-Importer

-Parses the results of a CSV and imports each record to an API
+Parses the contents of a CSV and imports each row using an API

 ---
 ## Requirements

-For development, you will only need Node.js and npm, installed in your environement.
+For development, you will only need Node.js and npm installed in your environement.

 ---